 Green garlic is milder with less of the harsh spiciness of regular garlic.
 It tastes more like an onion.
 Green garlic is quite sharp when eaten raw but mellows tremendously when cooked.

-The simplest way to use green garlic is just to chop it up and use it as a garnish, much like green onions, as in this Endive Kumquat Salad.
-The next approach is to add it to simple cooked dishes, where its delicately garlicky flavor can shine:
+The simplest way to use green garlic is to just chop it up and use it as a garnish, much like green onions, as in this endive kumquat salad.
+The next approach is to add it to simply cooked dishes or use it to replace garlic, shallots, or onions.
+Try swapping in green garlic in these recipes so the delicately garlicky flavor can shine: